Leppävaara: Transport

 Leppävaara is a significant traffic hub.
 It is located at a place where the Ring I beltway crosses the Rantarata railway leading from Helsinki to Turku, of which the part between Leppävaara railway station and Helsinki Central railway station belongs to the Helsinki commuter rail network.
 Right next to the railway, the Finnish regional road 110, also known as Turuntie, passes through Leppävaara.
 As its name says, the Turuntie road is part of the historical road leading to Turku.
 The current Finnish national road 1 passes Leppävaara about a kilometre to the south.

 The Leppävaara railway station is served by Helsinki commuter trains A, E, L, U, X and Y. Since 2015 long-distance trains between Helsinki and Turku also stop at the station.

 The Helsinki City Bikes network extended to Leppävaara in spring 2018.
 The area has 32 city bike stations.

+Helsinki light rail line 15 has 6 stops in Leppävaara.
+Stops are (from East to West): Ravitie - Vermo - Perkkaa - Leppävaara station / Leppävaaran asema - Albergan esplanadi - Linnoitustie.

 Education

-There are five primary schools in Leppävaara: the Leppävaara school (classes 7 to 9), the Perkkaanpuisto school (classes 1 to 6), the Postipuu school (classes 1 to 6), the Ruusutorppa school (classes 1 to 9) and the Veräjäpelto school (classes 1o to 10).
+There are five primary schools in Leppävaara: the Leppävaara school (classes 7 to 9), the Perkkaa school (pre-primary education and classes 1 to 9), the Postipuu school (classes 1 to 6), the Ruusutorppa school (classes 1 to 9) and the Veräjäpelto school (classes 1o to 10).
 Leppävaara also houses the Leppävaara gymnasium which also has a line concentrating on physical exercise.

 The Omnia academy for applied sciences in Leppävaara has studies for metalwork and electricity.
 As well as the renovated old premises and new premises built in 2010 and 2011, Leppävaara has new premises for studies in finance, information technology and building engineering.

 Leppävaara also houses the Laurea University of Applied Sciences and a workers' academy.
 The Finnish School of Watchmaking founded in Tapiola currently has its premises in the old library in Leppävaara.
 The musical academy Juvenalia is located next to the Sello shopping centre.
 The Metropolia University of Applied Sciences previously had its premises in Pohjois-Leppävaara but has since moved to Karamalmi after the city of Espoo announced that the campus had seriously deteriorated.

 The national special academy and training facility Live University of Applied Sciences is located in Puustellinmäki.